Louisa Montagu Douglas Scott, Duchess of Buccleuch and Queensberry

 The Marchioness of Lansdowne (née Lady Maud Hamilton), Louisa’s sister. source: Wikipedia

 Several of her siblings served in the Royal Household as well.
-Her brother Claud served as an Aide-de-Camp to Queen Victoria from 1887-1897; and her sister Maud, Marchioness of Lansdowne, served as a Lady of the Bedchamber to Queen Alexandra from 1905 until 1909, and as an Extra Lady of the Bedchamber from 1909 until Queen Alexandra’s death in 1925.
-Another brother, Frederick, served as an aide-de-camp to the Governor-General of Canada and is credited as being the one who first introduced skiing in Canada in 1887.
+Her brother Claud served as an Aide-de-Camp to Queen Victoria from 1887-1897; and her sister Maud, Marchioness of Lansdowne, served as a Lady of the Bedchamber to Queen Alexandra from 1905 until 1909, and as an Extra Lady of the Bedchamber from 1909 until Queen Alexandra died in 1925.
+Another brother Frederick served as an aide-de-camp to the Governor-General of Canada and is credited as being the one who first introduced skiing in Canada in 1887.

 William Montagu Douglas Scott, Duke of Buccleuch and Queensberry. source: Wikipedia